quotient-im/libQuotient/README.md

 Static linkage is the default on Windows/macOS; feel free to experiment with dynamic linking and submit PRs if you get reusable results.

-[Quotest](tests), the test application that comes with libQuotient, includes most common use cases such as sending messages, uploading files, setting room state etc.; for more extensive usage check out the source code of [Quaternion](https://github.com/quotient-im/Quaternion) (the reference client of Quotient) or [Spectral](https://gitlab.com/b0/spectral).
+[Quotest](quotest), the test application that comes with libQuotient, includes most common use cases such as sending messages, uploading files, setting room state etc.; for more extensive usage check out the source code of [Quaternion](https://github.com/quotient-im/Quaternion) (the reference client of Quotient) or [Spectral](https://gitlab.com/b0/spectral).

-To ease the first step, `tests/CMakeLists.txt` is a good starting point for your own CMake-based project using libQuotient.
+To ease the first step, `quotest/CMakeLists.txt` is a good starting point for your own CMake-based project using libQuotient.

 ## Building the library